 - Vendor Migration: Migration from one PaaS vendors' application to another PaaS vendor will create some problem.

-- Data-Privacy: Privacy of data can get hamper if it is not held within the boundary of the company or organization.
+- Data-Privacy: The privacy of data can get hamper if it is not held within the company's boundary or organization.